Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 Detailed connection instructions are found in the worksheet, on the "Instructions" tab.
 After adding the services, save the Excel spreadsheet under an appropriate name; we use <tt>AnalysisTemplate.xsls</tt>.
-This configured workbook template will be used to load data output from the analytical pipeline.
+The configured workbook will be used to run the Solution, and display data output from the analytical pipeline.

 ## Economic Foundations